microsoft/WebTemplateStudio/README.md

 ## SHA256

-Visual Studio Code extensions are currently not signed.
-WebTS provides the Secure Hash Algorithm (SHA) of each version we publish.
+Visual Studio Code extensions are currently not signed. *WebTS* provides the Secure Hash Algorithm (SHA) of each version we publish.
 You can find the current extensions sha256 value in the following files:

 - [sha256-release.md](sha256-release.md)

-To verify the integrity of the package, download the vsix from the Marketplace, calculate the hash of the package using the powershell command ‘Get-FileHash’ or any other tool that allows you to calculate the packages hash, and compare both.
+To verify the integrity of the package, download the `vsix` from the Marketplace, calculate the hash of the package using the powershell command `Get-FileHash` or any other tool that allows you to calculate the packages hash, and compare both.

 ## Instructions To Use